PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 ## Toolings :hammer_and_wrench:
 In order to perform all the assembly steps you will need the following toolings:

-- PH1 screwdriver
+- PH1 (Phillips) screwdriver
-- T8H or Hex2 screwdriver
+- T8H/Hex2 screwdriver
-- T6H or Hex1.5 screwdriver
+- T6H/Hex1.5 screwdriver
 - Flat screwdriver 2.5
 - Small cutting pliers
 - Female Hexagonal 4mm screwdriver or small pliers